nicehash/rest-clients/examples/market-maker/README.md

 A simple market making bot
 ==========================

-This example shows hot to how to make orders, and how to register for and consume websockets events.
+This example shows how to make orders, and how to register for and consume websockets events.

 Build the example